jocko/dotfiles/README.md

 ## Installing

-After booting into live environment, connect to Internet:
+After booting into live environment, connect to Internet by launching `iwctl`, then do:

-    iwctl ...
+    station wlan0 connect <SSID>

 Start installer:

     archinstall

+TODO

+## Bootstrap

 After install has finished and we have booted into the fresh system.
 Connect to
 Internet:

-    nmcli ...

-## Bootstrap

-TODO Increase sudo timeout

-Install git:

-    sudo pacman -S git
+    nmcli d wifi connect <SSID> --ask

 Clone the dotfiles repo: